Skip to main content

 Photo IDs

 Photographic IDs are essential in the documentation process.
-The following would qualify by most loan providers: Aadhaar, Voter ID, PAN card, Passport, Driving License.
+The following would be qualified by most loan providers: Aadhaar, Voter ID, PAN card, Passport, Driving License, etc.

 Age Proof

-A document verifying the candidate’s age will also be required such as Birth certificate, Passport, Aadhaar, PAN card, Driving License.
+A document verifying the candidate’s age will also be required such as a Birth certificate, Passport, Aadhaar, PAN card, Driving License, etc.

 Address Proof

-The following documents are accepted as proof of address: Aadhaar, Passport, latest Electricity Bill, latest Telephone Bill, Ration Card, existing House Lease Agreement, Bank Account Statement
+The following documents are accepted as proof of address: Aadhaar, Passport, latest Electricity Bill, latest Telephone Bill, Ration Card, existing House Lease Agreement, Bank Account Statement, etc.

 Academic Documents

-Applicants must provide a list of marksheets as per the candidates educational history.
-This implies marksheets of 10th and 12th grades, undergraduate program, and masters program (if any).
-Some banks also ask for national level entrance exam score cards
+Applicants must provide a list of mark sheets to certify the candidate’s educational history.
+This implies mark sheets of 10th and 12th grades, undergraduate program, and masters program (if any).
+Some banks also ask for national-level entrance exam scorecards.

 Admission Letter

-If the student has already received an offer in the concerned program then an admissions letter must be provided.
-Usually in the beginning of the loan application procedure an offer letter might not be mandatory, but the same must be provided during loan finalization.
+If the student has already received an offer in the concerned program, then an admissions letter must be provided.
+Usually at the beginning of the loan application procedure, an offer letter might not be mandatory, but the same must be provided during loan finalization.

 Bank Statements